WrathOfAthens/Ashe/README.md

 # Ashe
-A discord bot written in Node.js using the discord.js API
+A discord bot written in Node.js using the discord.js library

 Ashe is a personal project created to explore discord.js and node.js and its functions.
 It will be periodically updated as I learn more.